Hiatt Career Closet

 - Comfort: High heels, tight collars and suits on summer days may not feel ideal.
 When shopping, find more breathable fabrics, lighter colors and footwear that accommodates how much walking/standing you will be doing.

-- Working from Home: Follow tip number one: mirror what your boss does.
+- Working from home: Follow tip No. 1: Mirror what your boss does.
 If they are showing up on video calls with a pressed shirt, you should as well.
 Avoid wearing casual tops, pajamas, robes or anything else that looks too "relaxed."
 Professional impressions also go a long way over video calls, so it's important to dress the part.